spdx/spdx-spec/chapters/RDF-object-model-and-identifier-syntax.md

 **Figure C.1 — SPDX ontology**

-This figure is licensed under the [Creative Commons Attribution License 3.0 Unported](http://creativecommons.org/licenses/by/3.0/).
+This figure is licensed under the [Creative Commons Attribution 3.0 Unported](http://creativecommons.org/licenses/by/3.0/).

 ## C.2 Agent and tool identifiers <a name="C.2"></a>